-

 Appearance

-The tea cake has a neat shape, typical of traditional Bing Cha.
-The leaves are evenly pressed, indicating high quality processing.
-The color of the leaves is dark green with silvery tips.
+The tea cake has a neat shape, characteristic of traditional Bing Cha.
+The leaves are evenly pressed, indicating high-quality processing.
+The leaves are dark green with silvery tips.

 Aroma